polpo/tms-adapter/README.md

 <img alt="Completed assembly of TMS-RGB and adapter" src="images/06_Finished 1.jpg">

-Insert the TMS9128 into the assembly, then place the assembly into the MSX's motherboard where the VDP should go.
+Insert the TMS9x28 into the assembly, then place the assembly into the system's motherboard where the VDP should go.
 I recommend using a machine pin socket, but if height is an issue, you can solder directly into the motherboard.

 <img alt="Completed assembly of TMS-RGB and adapter" src="images/08_In MSX.jpg">